cortexrd/Knack-Toolkit-Library/README.md

 two files will be hosted on my Cortex R&D's CDN, and all these copy operations won't be required anymore.

-### Pros

--   Easier and faster setup, no need to install anything for default ACB.

--   Other users can always see your changes.

--   You can test your code on any device, not limited to your workstation.

-### Cons

--   Slower than CLS mode and more tedious to work, due to the redundant merge/copy/paste/save sequence required each time you make a change.

--   Can be risky if used in production (when the app is being used in a live and consequential context) since your development code always takes effect immediately.
-You must have good coding experience and know exactly what you\'re doing.

 ### Setup

 You will need to modify the KTL_KnackApp.js file to match your needs if